Zappandy/Personal-Portfolio/README.md

 🌱 I’m currently learning more about knowledge base discovery and hoping to merge it with my current skill set.

 - I love exploring tools and mathematical concepts with languages like R and Julia!
+I try to update my repositories with projects that I've pursued and I'm really hoping that I can start adding some work I've done with Julia.
+It's an amazing language, try it out!

 💞️ I’m looking to collaborate on VQA and speech synthesis.